rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-08-01-Introducing-Ruby-Girls-Quito.md

 Sofi: Definitely, something about cryptography, implementing zero-knowledge proof seems awesome to me.
 Also, I’ll love to create an app that somehow helps with building massive online education systems, as in my country, many people doesn’t have the resources to attend universities.
-That'll be a [Good Thing] (http://www.catb.org/jargon/html/G/Good-Thing.html).
+That'll be a [Good Thing](http://www.catb.org/jargon/html/G/Good-Thing.html).

 Evy: Definitely I would like to code music, I love music!!
 And in fact, there is people who do that... but I would like to learn it first.